kevinrichey/kwrclib/HelloWorldBook.md

 - Isolate test cases
 - Test fixture setup & teardown
 - Test case auto-discovery script
+- Dynamic array
+- Strings
+- Linked list
+- Hash table/associative array
+- Auto release pool / memory tracker

 # Coding Style

-## Scoping & Namespaces

-- Organization
-- Product
-- Library
-- Module
-- Component
-- Object

 ## C Naming Conventions

+Universal Code
+: Types, functions, etc that are commonly used across code.
+: Stand-along and universal functions may use lower_snake_case().
+: Universal functions are not part of a module and used frequently throughout the code.

+Modules
+: A collection of types and functions that work together.
+Usually (not always) in a single translation unit.
+: Modules are named in UpperCamelCase and used as a namespace prefix in the collection of types and functions.
+: Functions in a module are named as ModuleName_FunctionName().
+: Enums in a module are named as ModuleName_EnumName.
+: Enum members are ModuleName_EnumName_MemberName.

-- Variables, parameters, struct/union members:  lower_snake_case
+- Variables, parameters, struct & union members:  lower_snake_case
+- Structs & Unions:    UpperCamelCase
-- Struct & Union tags/typedefs:    Module_StructName, Module_UnionName
+- Struct & Union Functions:   UpperCamelCase()
-- Functions:   Module_Action(), Struct_Action()
-- Enum tag/typedef:   Module_EnumName
+- Enum tag/typedef:   EnumName
-- Enum members:       Module_EnumName_ValueName
+- Enum members:       EnumName_ValueName
-- Preprocessor symbols: Module_SYMBOL
+- Preprocessor symbols: UPPER_SNAKE_CASE
-- Preprocessor macros:  Module_MACRO()
+- Preprocessor macros:  MACRO()
 - Global Constants:   MODULE_CONSTANT_NAME

-### Common Meanings
+### Common Meanings & Abbreviations

-- init:    constructor, initialize object from params.
-- dispose: destructor, dispose of object.
+- Init:    Initialize object to a known state.
-- make:    create object, init from params, return by value.
+- Make:    Create object, init from params, return by value.
-- new:     create object on heap & return pointer.
+- New:     Create object on heap, init, return pointer.
+- Dispose: Destructor, dispose of object.
-- length:  number of elements in a sequence (array, string, list, etc).
+- Length:  number of elements in a sequence (array, string, list, etc).
-- size:    number of bytes in an object.
+- Size:    number of bytes in an object, as in sizeof().
-- cap:     max number of elements a sequence may contain.
+- Cap:     max number of elements a sequence may contain.

 ### Matching Verb Pairs